WICG/navigation-api/interception-details.md

 1. `appHistory.transition.finished` rejects, with the `new Error("bad")` exception.
 1. `appHistory.transition` updates back to null.
 1. Any loading spinner UI stops.
+1. A new `SameDocumentNavigationEntry` indicating failure is [queued](https://w3c.github.io/performance-timeline/#queue-a-performanceentry), with a ten-second duration.

 Note: any unreachable `AppHistoryEntry`s disposed as part of the synchronous block do not get resurrected.